 Inventories.
 The Company records its inventory, primarily corn inventory, at fair value only when the Company's cost of corn purchased exceeds the market value for corn.
 The Company determines the market value of corn based upon Level 1 inputs using quoted market prices.
-During the three and nine months ended September 30, 2013, the Company incurred a \$0.6 million write-down of its corn inventory to market prices.
-The Company did not incur any write-down of its inventory during the three and nine months ended September 30, 2012.
+The Company did not incur any write-down of its inventory during the three months ended March 31, 2014 or 2013.

 Derivative Assets and Liabilities.
 The fair value of exchange-traded derivative instruments is based on Level 1 inputs using quoted market prices.
 Exchange-traded derivative instruments are recorded in the consolidated balance sheets at fair value.
-The fair value of the Company's exchange-traded derivative instruments were not material at September 30, 2013 and December 31, 2012.
+The Company did not have any exchange-traded derivative instruments at March 31, 2014 or December 31, 2013.

 The fair value of the Company's forward contract derivative instruments are derived based upon a market approach using Level 2 inputs, including the price at the delivery location adjusted for basis differentials, counterparty credit quality, the effect of the Company's own credit worthiness, the time value of money and/or the liquidity of the market.
-The fair value of the Company's forward contract derivative instruments were not material at September 30, 2013 and December 31, 2012.
+The Company did not have any forward contract derivative instruments at March 31, 2014 or December 31, 2013.